JanNeuendorf/zipurat/README.md

 There is no error correction used inside the format.
 Any damage to the file will lead to (at least partial) data loss.

-## Security notice and limitations
+## Security notice

 > [!WARNING]
-> Do not use this if your safety depends on the encryption
+> Do not use this if your safety depends on the encryption being
-> being secure!
+> secure!

 The first thing to note is that the number of files as well as their approximate sizes are not obfuscated.
 Even without decrypting the data it is be possible to